 - Aboriginal persons

-All contact updates can be submitted through your account.
-However, if you require the Canadian Legal Type be updated, please contact Customer Support for assistance.
+- All contact updates can be submitted through your account, including the Canadian Legal Type.